Integra LifeSciences (IART)

 Founded in 1989 as a pioneer in regenerative medicine technology, Integra LifeSciences (NASDAQ:IART) develops and manufactures medical technologies for neurosurgery, wound care, and surgical reconstruction, including regenerative tissue products and surgical instruments.

-- Earnings per share were flat over the last five years while its revenue grew, showing its incremental sales were less profitable
+- Performance over the past five years shows its incremental sales were less profitable as its earnings per share were flat

 Why There Are Better Opportunities Than Integra LifeSciences